barsoom/devbook/code_review/README.md

 Do point out if documentation is hard to understand or misleading, though, whether or not it has typos.

+### Feel free to make uncontroversial fixes yourself.

+CI broken due to a syntax error?
+Feel free to just fix it.

+### Be careful about making controversial changes yourself.

+If someone else is actively working on some code, refactoring it without involving them could step on toes and lead to double work.

+You don't have their context, and perhaps your change makes future changes harder.

+You can suggest the refactoring, or offer to pair on it.

+Sometimes we do make and push the change – it can be quicker than explaining it or trying to find a time to pair up.
+But then we explicitly tell the person e.g. "I gave this a shot.
+WDYT?
+Revert if you disagree."

 ## As a committer